 Please note that current diagnostic guidelines apply to adults.
 There are currently no diagnostic criteria for PCOS in adolescents.

-Some adolescents may be deemed “at risk” for PCOS if they have some of its characteristic features, so the health care provider can reevaluate their symptoms and health later in life.1, 2 Researchers are also exploring whether people with PCOS have detectable markers of the condition in childhood and the teen years, to better pinpoint diagnosis and improve care.
+Some adolescents may be deemed “at risk” for PCOS if they have some of its characteristic features, so the health care provider can reevaluate their symptoms and health later in life.1, 2 Researchers are also exploring whether women with PCOS have detectable markers of the condition in childhood and the teen years, to better pinpoint diagnosis and improve care.

 Citations